JonathonJulian/chain-metal/README.md

 - Kubernetes cluster up and running
 - Helm and kubectl are installed
 - An existing storage class with ample disk capacity
-- Worker nodes should be labeled with `role=worker` or change the affinity rules as desired
+- A values file to match your environment
 - ghcr creds stored as a secret on the namespace being used
-- Create a values file to match your environment

 ### Features